 History of the LOSAP

 Length of Service Award Programs has been around since the 1960s.
 Some States have state-level programs while other States allow fire departments to implement their own, local, independent program.
 Currently there are 21 States where a LOSAP program has been established at the State or Local level.
-LOSAP programs are established under IRC Section 457(e)(11)(A)(ii) and allow contributions up to $6,000 for each individual participant.
+LOSAP programs are established under IRC Section 457(e)(11)(A)(ii) and allow contributions up to $7,000 in 2023 and $7,500 for 2024 for each individual participant.
 There are two different types of LOSAP programs:

 A Defined Contribution Plan where contributions are added to the individuals account and when the participant attains the vesting requirements the funds are available for retirement benefits